 Fishbowl is compatible with a variety of barcode scanners, offering a more efficient route to create purchase orders, cycle count inventory in the warehouse, reorder products on a regular basis, and track inventory in your warehouse and even across multiple warehouses.
 Fishbowl Manufacturing and Fishbowl Warehouse also integrate seamlessly with QuickBooks, which means that everything you enter into Fishbowl is recorded in QuickBooks.
 For example, when you fulfill a sales order, QuickBooks will generate an invoice to include with the package when it is shipped, and QuickBooks will also record the sale in the general ledger.

 Fishbowl is the right solution for your business.
-Get a free trial of the software by clicking the link below.
+Get a custom demo of Fishbowl software.

 Need an easy way to create barcodes?
 Click here to access Fishbowl’s Free Barcode Generator.